 – Reliability and environmental integrity

 (1) Carbon Pricing Leadership Coalition Official Launch Carbon Pricing Leadership Coalition (November 2015)

 (2) Carbon Pricing Leadership – The First Success at COP 21 CarbonPricing Leadership Coalition (December 15, 2015)

 (3) FASTER PRINCIPALS World Bank (October 2015)

-TAKE HOME MESSAGEs: Canada, Ontario, Alberta, Quebec, BC and the Northwest Territories are signatories to the Carbon Pricing Leadership Coalition (CPLC).
-When we are critiquing provincial, territorial and federal carbon pricing policies, we can remind them that under the CPLC they have signed onto FASTER principles [if they are not abiding by the principles].
+TAKE HOME MESSAGEs: Canada, Ontario, Alberta, Quebec, and BC are partners in Carbon Pricing Leadership Coalition (CPLC).
+When we are critiquing provincial and federal carbon pricing policies, we can remind them that under the CPLC they have signed onto FASTER principles [if they are not abiding by the principles].
 As well, Canada and the subnational governments that have signed onto the Carbon Pricing Leadership Coalition comprise a significant proportion of the CPLC and Minister McKenna took a huge leadership role at COP21.
 Thus our work at CCL Canada is going to have global implications.